Exodus 38

 Notes

 הַכִּיּוֹר ("the basin") — The bronze basin, also called the "laver," was used by the priests for ceremonial washing of their hands and feet before entering the tabernacle or approaching the altar (Exodus 30:17-21).
-Failure to wash before serving was punishable by death, underscoring the principle that those who approach God must be cleansed.
-The instructions for the basin were given in Exodus 30:17-21, but notably, no dimensions are specified for it — it is the only major tabernacle furnishing without stated measurements.
+Failure to wash before serving was punishable by death, underscoring the principle that those who approach God must be clean.
+The instructions for the basin were given in Exodus 30:17-21, but no dimensions are specified, making it the only major tabernacle furnishing without stated measurements.

-בְּמַרְאֹת הַצֹּבְאֹת ("from the mirrors of the women who served") — This is one of the most striking details in the entire tabernacle narrative.
+בְּמַרְאֹת הַצֹּבְאֹת ("from the mirrors of the women who served") — This detail is striking.
 The word מַרְאֹת means "mirrors," from רָאָה ("to see").
-In the ancient world, mirrors were made of highly polished bronze or copper, making them both valuable and perfectly suited as raw material for a bronze basin.
-The women donated their personal mirrors — instruments of beauty and self-regard — to be melted down and recast as an instrument of priestly purification.
-This is a profound act of devotion: what once reflected human beauty now serves divine holiness.
+In the ancient world, mirrors were made of highly polished bronze or copper, so they were both valuable and well suited as raw material for a bronze basin.
+The women donated their personal mirrors to be melted down and recast as an instrument of priestly purification.
+What once reflected the human face now serves the work of holiness.

-הַצֹּבְאֹת ("the women who served") — The participle comes from צָבָא, a verb primarily meaning "to wage war, to serve in a host, to assemble for service."
-It is the same root as צָבָא ("host, army"), used of heavenly armies and of organized military or liturgical service.
-Its use here for women serving at the tabernacle entrance is remarkable.
-The same expression appears in 1 Samuel 2:22, where women are again described as serving at the entrance of the Tent of Meeting.
-The exact nature of their service is not specified — it may have included prayer, fasting, practical duties, or organized worship.
-What is clear is that these women had a recognized, formal role in the worship life of Israel.
-The Targum Onkelos translates this as "women who came to pray," while some rabbinic interpreters understood them as women who assembled for devotional purposes.
+הַצֹּבְאֹת ("the women who served") — The participle comes from צָבָא, primarily "to wage war, to serve in a host, to assemble for service," the same root as צָבָא ("host, army"), used of heavenly armies and organized liturgical service.
+Used here, the term gives these women a formal role at the tabernacle entrance.
+The same expression appears in 1 Samuel 2:22, where women are again described as serving at the entrance to the Tent of Meeting.
+The exact nature of their service is not specified; it may have included prayer, fasting, practical duties, or organized worship.
+What is clear is that they had a recognized place in Israel's worship.
+The Targum Onkelos translates this as "women who came to pray," while some rabbinic interpreters understood them as women assembled for devotional purposes.

 The Courtyard Enclosure (vv.
 9-20)